 2. Masthead Brewing Company

 Known for: Fantastic can releases, IPAs, and pizza

 Best beer: Citra Vice Hazy IPA and Single Origin Coffee Stout

 Website: Masthead Brewing Co.

-Definitely new and noteworthy, Masthead is perfect for watching any Cleveland sports team with friends on their many screens before ordering their delicious wood fired pizza.
+Definitely noteworthy, Masthead is perfect for watching any Cleveland sports team with friends on their many screens before ordering their delicious wood-fired pizza.

 Pizza and beer belong together like peanut butter and jelly, so it just makes sense that they created delicious and chewy pizza to go with their many beers on tap.
 But our favorite thing isn’t just the pizza, the beer is pretty great, too, and also ever-rotating.

 Not many people are willing to stand outside in freezing temperatures before noon on a Saturday for beer, but when people are waiting in a line so long that it wraps around the block, you know you’ve struck beer gold.